Joshua Frankel: Early life

 Frankel grew up in the Hell's Kitchen neighborhood of Manhattan.
 He is a graduate of Stuyvesant High School and Williams College.

 Selected works

-A Marvelous Order
+A Marvelous Order (2022)

 A Marvelous Order is an opera about the battle between Robert Moses and Jane Jacobs over the fate of New York City, conceived by Frankel, composer Judd Greenstein and poet Tracy K. Smith.
 The opera is framed, implicitly, as a love triangle in which Moses and Jacobs vie for the affections of New York City.
 In addition to being through-composed musically, A Marvelous Order has animation that runs throughout, created by Frankel.
-Work-in-progress productions have been presented at '62 Center for Theater and Dance at Williams College and the River to River Festival.
-It is expected to premiere in 2021.
+Work-in-progress productions were presented at '62 Center for Theater and Dance at Williams College and the River to River Festival.
+The completed opera had its world premiere on October 20, 2022 at the Center for the Performing Arts at Penn State, in the culmination of a multi-year partnership including three creative development residencies.

 Emergent System (2020)

 Emergent System is an animated film by Frankel synchronized to music by composer Missy Mazzoli and featuring choreography by Faye Driscoll, commissioned by Peak Performances at Montclair State University.
 The film premiered at Peak Performances in 2020 with music performed live on six grand pianos by Grand Band, a piano sextet.
 In conjunction with the performances, an exhibition of Frankel's drawings was presented in collaboration with the George Segal Gallery.